Boamorte8/boa-payments/docs/improves.md

 # Next work to improve

-- Choose a patter like atomic design
+- Check a pattern like atomic design
 - Study figma to do a general design
 - Choose a tool or tools to do deploy of the app
 - To do other features of the app